4ka0/honyaku_assist_simple_version/README.md

 # Honyaku Assist

-A webapp for comparing output from the DeepL and Google Translate machine translation engines.
+A webapp for comparing output from the DeepL and Google Translate machine translation engines.<br>
 (Useful for tired translators needing some inspiration.)

 - Retrieves translation results from the DeepL and Google Translate APIs.